sarahbethfederman/michael-kehoe/content/post/security-txt.md

 share = true        # set false to hide share buttons menu = ""           # set "main" to add this content to the main menu
 +++

-`robots.txt` was created in 1994 as a means to communicate policy between web-masters and web-crawlers/ web robots. robots.txt, despite being universally adopted, never became an official IETF standard.

 `security.txt` is a draft IETF standard for websites (webmasters) to communicate security vulnerability/ research policy.
 The purpose of the standard is to communicate in a standardized manner.
 The abstract of the RFC states:
 >  When security vulnerabilities are discovered by independent security researchers, they often lack the channels to report them properly.